 Phone: (02) 64929677

 Innovator DisclosuresMs.
-Bateman reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Bateman reported having no financial interests or business/professional affiliations relevant to the work described in this profile other than the funders listed in the Funding Sources section.

 ResultsVolunteers and staff think that the program has had a beneficial effect on patient outcomes, including nutrition and hydration status, safety, and emotional well-being.
 Although definitive evidence is not available, the program appears to have reduced patient falls, but did not have a meaningful impact on LOS, use of antipsychotic medications, or mortality.

-Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program to the same measures in a somewhat similar facility not implementing it (although this facility had a lower-risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.
+Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program with the same measures in a somewhat similar facility not implementing it (although this facility had a lower risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.

 - Improved patient well-being and less staff stress: A pilot test in Bega Hospital found that all volunteers and 96 percent of staff think that the program had a beneficial effect on several measures of patient well-being, including nutrition, hydration, safety, and emotional status (including level of anxiety and agitation).
 Nurses appreciated being supported in patient care (which reduces the amount of pressure on them) and think that the program should be instituted permanently.

-- (Possibly) fewer falls: A 6-month study comparing key outcomes at Bega Hospital and a similar facility (59-bed Moruya Hospital) found that the program appears to have reduced falls, with 5 falls at Bega (representing 8 percent of patients), compared to 8 falls (15 percent of patients) at Moruya.
+- (Possibly) fewer falls: A 6-month study comparing key outcomes at Bega Hospital and a similar facility (59-bed Moruya Hospital) found that the program appears to have reduced falls, with five falls at Bega (representing 8 percent of patients), compared with eight falls (15 percent of patients) at Moruya.
 However, this difference did not meet the test of statistical significance.
 That said, program leaders think that the program's impact on falls may be understated because Bega Hospital treats more patients with dementia and dementia with delirium, suggesting a higher risk of falls.

 - No apparent change in other outcomes: The study cited above found no difference between the two hospitals with respect to LOS, use of antipsychotic medication, or mortality.
 Again, program leaders interpret these findings as positive given the greater prevalence of dementia and dementia/delirium at Bega Hospital.

 Context of the InnovationBega Hospital, a 74-bed acute care rural hospital in Bega Valley Shire, New South Wales, Australia, serves an aging population of approximately 33,000 in a coastal area popular with retirees.
 Currently, 21 percent of the area’s population is older than 65, a figure projected to increase to 35 percent by 2030.
 The initial impetus for the program came from Catherine Bateman, clinical nurse consultant with the Southern New South Wales Local Health Network, and Barbara Williams, dementia adviser for Bega Valley from Alzheimer’s Australia New South Wales.
 Both individuals had become aware of increases in agitation, distress, and functional decline in inpatients with dementia and delirium.
 In particular, Ms. Bateman became disturbed by her experience with a patient with delirium and dementia who had no close family and significant emotional care needs.
-Although staff recognized how much more settled and less anxious she appeared when accompanied by someone, they did not have time to provide such individualized support.
+Although staff recognized how much more settled and less anxious the patient appeared when accompanied by someone, they did not have time to provide such individualized support.
 The patient, who frequently became agitated, died in the hospital following a fall and subsequent development of pneumonia.
 Given their concerns, Ms. Williams and Ms. Bateman conceived of the program and decided to work together to recruit and train volunteers.
+Since its implementation, the program has won Southern NSW (Australia) Local Health District Health Excellence awards.

 Planning and Development ProcessSelected steps included the following: